Hungerford massacre: Hungerford Common and town centre

 Near the War Memorial Recreation Grounds, Ryan shot and killed 26-year-old Francis Butler with the Type 56.
 At this point, Ryan discarded the carbine, it having been inoperable since the shooting in Froxfield.
 He also temporarily discarded the Type 56, possibly because of spent ammunition, before recovering it.
 The subsequent murders were committed with the Beretta.

 On reaching Bulpit Lane, Ryan shot and killed taxi driver Marcus Barnard, who was in his cab.
 Ryan headed north on Priory Avenue, where he shot and injured the occupant of a parked van.
-By this time, police had set up road diversions, and some of Ryan's victims were drivers affected by these change of routes.
+By this time, police had set up road diversions, and some of Ryan's victims were drivers affected by these changes of route.
 Douglas and Kathleen Wainwright, visiting their son on Priory Avenue, were diverted to approach from the south, where Ryan was.
 Approximately 100 yd from their destination, Ryan shot Douglas dead and injured Kathleen before non-fatally shooting at two other drivers.
 Standing near Priory Avenue's junction with Tarrants Hill, Ryan shot at a van, killing Eric Vardy.

 At 13:30, Ryan headed via Orchard Park Close to Priory Road, shooting at houses as he passed them.
 He then shot at a passing car on Priory Road and fatally injured the driver, 22-year-old Sandra Hill.

 After shooting Hill, Ryan forced his way into a house further down Priory Road and shot the occupants, 66-year-old Jack Gibbs and his 62-year-old wife Myrtle.
 Jack was killed instantly, and Myrtle died two days later at the Princess Margaret Hospital in Swindon.
 Leaving the Gibbs' home, Ryan shot at houses opposite and injured the occupants.
 He then continued south on Priory Road where he shot once at a car driven by 34-year-old Ian Playle, who was fatally struck in the neck.
 His wife and their two children escaped injury; Playle died at the Radcliffe Infirmary in Oxford two days later.

-At 13:45 the police helicopter arrived and broadcast warnings to the public.
+At 13:45, the police helicopter arrived and broadcast warnings to the public.
 At this time, Ryan shot and injured a male outside a property on Priory Road.